 NOAA Interpolated Outgoing Longwave Radiation (OLR)

-- Gridded daily and monthly OLR data from NCAR with sophisticated spatial and temporal interpolation.
+- Gridded daily and monthly OLR data from NCAR with temporal interpolation.
 See the related Uninterpolated OLR dataset.
 More Details...

 - Irregular, usually a few times a year.

 |' '||Daily Long Term Mean||Top of Atmosphere||W/m^2||olr.day.ltm.nc|